Enrolling in a Workshop

 Do your workshops run by terms or semesters?

-If my child hasn’t done a workshop before can they join this semester?
+If my child hasn’t done a workshop before can they join this term?

-Yes, each semester is a unique program, and caters for experienced and new participants.
+Yes, each term is a unique program, and caters for experienced and new participants.

 How do I know if my child/I will like your workshops?

-You could try a short-term workshop such as our Holiday Program, or get in touch with our office to view an end of semester performance.
-If you’re still uncertain, you may be able to trial the first workshop of the semester, providing the workshop is not full.
-Give us a call to discuss further.
+You could try a short-term workshop such as our Holiday Program, or get in touch with our office to view an end of term presentation.
+If you’re still uncertain, you may be able to trial the first workshop of the term, providing the workshop is not full.
+Give us a call on 02 6248 5057to discuss further.

 What is your cancellation policy?